owocoded/contact-form/README.md

-Absolutely 🚀 A good **README.md** will make your contact form + Node.js email sender project clear and professional.
-Here’s a complete one you can use and adapt:

----

 # 📬 Contact Form with Node.js & Nodemailer

 A simple and secure **contact form** built with **HTML, CSS, JavaScript (frontend)** and **Node.js + Express + Nodemailer (backend)**.